 The University of British Columbia has also granted a commercial license to Industrial Light & Magic (ILM) www.ilm.com, a Lucasfilm Ltd. company, to use AutoStitch software to produce panoramas for film production.

 The version of AutoStitch on this website is a demo only.
 Individuals or companies are free to use images that they generate using the demo version of AutoStitch without restriction or royalties so long as they acknowledge the use of AutoStitch in such works.
-A commercial license to AutoStitch provides access to the patent, source code, technical support and updates
+A commercial license provides access to the C++ source code.

 The conversion of AutoStitch to C++ was partially funded by Western Economic Diversification Canada

 Q: How do I get AutoStitch to stitch the panorama fullsize?